carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 > ## FAIR Data Principle
 >
-> Providing additional metadata to describe our tables helps us to meet FAIR data principles for interoperability and reuse of data
+> Providing additional metadata to describe our tables helps us to meet FAIR data principles for reuse of data.
 >
 {: .callout}